CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/unclaimed-volumes.md

 # Unclaimed Volumes
-Kubecost will display volumes unused by any pod.
+nOps will display volumes unused by any pod.
 You can consider these volumes for deletion, or move them to a cheaper storage tier.

 You can access the Unclaimed Volumes page by selecting *Savings* in the left navigation, then selecting *Manage unclaimed volumes*.